 Read our UK Gender Pay Gap report here

 Our products are the very core of our business.
 We want to offer our customers useful, fun, and fresh products at affordable prices.
-And we want our products to be safe and produced under humane and responsible conditions in respect of international social, environmental and ethical standards.
+And we want our products to be safe and take significant measures to ensure that they have been produced under humane and responsible conditions in respect of international social, environmental and ethical standards.

-We do not produce the products ourselves, but purchase them from more than 600 suppliers worldwide.
+We do not produce the products ourselves and in 2017, we purchased products from approximately 600 suppliers worldwide.
+Approximately 60 percent of these are based in China; approximately 30 percent are based in the EU and the remaining 10 percent are spread across the world.
 Most of our direct suppliers are trading companies who source from a range of different factories, enabling us to offer a broad array of novel products across a variety of categories.
-We work closely with our suppliers to build their capabilities on quality, product and social compliance enabling them and the factories they use to meet our requirements.

 Social compliance process:

 1. Commitment to the Zebra Supplier Code of Conduct.
 All product suppliers must sign the Zebra Supplier Code of Conduct.
 The Code is based on international standards as defined by the United Nations (UN) and the International Labour Organisation (ILO).
 It defines our requirements in the areas of workplace health and safety, terms of employment, working hours, wages, environmental protection and business ethics.
 Among other things, it prohibits child labour, forced labour, dangerous or severely unhealthy working conditions and abusive disciplinary practices.
 No purchases can take place without a valid Code in place.
 Commitment to the Code must be renewed every 2nd year in writing.

 2. Risk assessment and factory audits.
 Factories are selected for audit in a two-step process:

 I. Factory information for all items is gathered from the BOM tool and items are automatically assigned a risk rating based on:

 i) country of production; ii) purchase volume; iii) product category.